Ohio School/District IPP Waivers

 IPP Waiver requests must consist of the following:

-a Summary of no more than 2 pages describing the proposed innovative education pilot program.
+• a summary of no more than 2 pages describing the proposed innovative education

 Waivers must be approved by ODE prior to use.
-Complete waiver requests must be received by ODE at least forty-five days prior to initial use and no later than December 31.
-Any exception to the December 31 deadline will be considered on a case-by-case basis by the Associate Superintendent of Public Instruction.
+Complete waiver requests must be received by ODE at least forty-five days prior to the first date requested and no later than December 31, 2016.

-Approved waivers will require submission of an annual end-of-year (EOY) report to ODE by June 30.
-Failure to submit and EOY report will result in exclusion from IPP Waiver consideration in future school years.
+Approved waivers require submission of an annual End of Year (EOY) report to ODE by June 30, 2017.
+Failure to submit an EOY report will result in exclusion from IPP Waiver consideration in future school years.

 Questions may be directed to IPPWaivers@education.ohio.gov.